operator-playground-io/kubewatch/cover.md

 In this tutorial,we are going to cover following topics:

 - What is Kubewtach ?

 -how to use kubewatch and to integarte with Slack channel?

--How to Install Kubewatch Bitnami Helm Chart and verify its successful installation.
+-How to Install Kubewatch Bitnami Helm Chart and verify its successful installation?

 - Verify status of pods and services.

 - Uninstall Kafka Helm Chart and release resources.